tv4you2016/ESPAsyncWebServer/README.md

 In some bad network conditions you might consider increasing it.

 `CONFIG_ASYNC_TCP_QUEUE_SIZE` - defines the length of the queue for events related to connections handling.
 Both the server and AsyncTCP library in this fork were optimized to control the queue automatically.
 Do NOT try blindly increasing the queue size, it does not help you in a way you might think it is.
-If you receive debug messages about queue throttling, try to optimize your server callbaks code to execute as fast as possible.
+If you receive debug messages about queue throttling, try to optimize your server callbacks code to execute as fast as possible.
 Read #165 thread, it might give you some hints.

 `CONFIG_ASYNC_TCP_RUNNING_CORE` - CPU core thread affinity that runs the queue events handling and executes server callbacks.
 Default is ANY core, so it means that for dualcore SoCs both cores could handle server activities.
 If your server's code is too heavy and unoptimized or you see that sometimes